EgorSolenok/lesson_3_6/README.md

 # lesson_3_6
-This repo was create for sharing my files
+This repo was created for sharing my files